Short term mission teams

 Each week a different community is invited to bring their children to be fitted for new shoes made by in the Shoe Factory.
 And each week approximately fifty pairs of shoes are given away to children in need.
 After shoes are fitted each child typically receives a snack and time to play on the play ground at Monte Flor.
 Visit our Facebook Shoe Factory Photo Gallery

 Either activated charcoal or bio-sand filters are utilized to convert unusable water into a clear source of water for drinking and cooking.
-Health Workers who regularly visit families who have received water filters from our ministry are also employed for upkeep with the filters.
-Health records are kept on each family to help educate local Guatemalans on the importance of drinking and cooking with clean water.
 It does not take long for each family to see improved health as a result of a simple water filter.
 For more information on pricing please download our Team Leaders Guide.

 A common cooking method is know as a three-stone fire.
 The stones a placed to support a circular metal cooking surface on the floor of the home.
 An open fire is lit to heat the cooking surface and much firewood is consumed in the process.
 Smoke inhalation and an open fire are only two of the dangers presented here.
 A Guatemalan woman has to cook on her knees for at least two hours to prepare meals, and children often fall into these fires, firewood quickly becomes a great expense for any family, and is rapidly consumed which also results in deforestation, and potential mudslides.

 We address these problems with fuel efficient wood burning stoves.
-Visiting mission teams purchase these stoves ahead of time to install during their time here.
 The team assists our Guatemalan employees in the installation and construction of the stoves in local Guatemalan homes.
 Each stove uses only a few small pieces of wood to cook a meal.
 Guatemalans can now stand while cooking, children are much less likely to be burned, and all the smoke is ventilated outside the home.
 More importantly the stove is a tool to build a relationship with the Guatemalan family so that more ministry can happen following the stove installation.
 For more information on pricing please download our Team Leaders Guide.

 The Monte Flor Dental Clinic is housed in our 10,000 square foot Community Center.
 The Dental Clinic occupies the upper floor of the Center and includes a waiting room, 2 operatories, a storage and sterilization area, restroom facilities, along with full bedrooms and separate bathrooms for volunteer dental teams to occupy while they serve the community here.
 Click the button below to learn more, or to book a Dental Clinic Team Trip.